Home

 The Jordan and Stella Olivar Scholarship is awarded annually by Loyola-Marymount to a financially-deserving student-athlete.

-Through the years, in the many inspirational speeches he gave to students and businesspeople alike, Coach Olivar would tell the story of his hiring by Loyola, and ask his audience to consider -
+Through the years, in the many inspirational speeches he gave to students and businesspeople alike, Coach Olivar would tell the story of his hiring by Loyola, and ask his audience to consider:

-He would ask those questions to make two important points - so often, the direction of a person's life is determined by seemingly small turns of events; so often, success comes from pressing on.
+Often, the direction of a person's life is determined by seemingly small turns of events;